 One of its oldest buildings is the Ship Inn which was built in the 18th-century to serve the small shipping and farming community of what was then just a small coastal village.

 By the early 19th-century smuggling gangs operated in the town but by the 1830s Herne Bay quickly developed as a fashionable seaside resort.

 With the arrival of the railway, the town boomed during the Victorian era.

 Present Day Herne Bay

-Herne Bay is the sort of candyfloss and coffee shop town which epitomises the best of British resorts.
+Herne Bay is the sort of candyfloss and coffee shop town that epitomises the best of British resorts.

 Generations of families have been enjoying Herne Bay's beach and safe waters denoted by the blue flag which proudly flies in the sea breeze.